-retrospective analyss of tick data submitted Department of Entomology. reflect the sporadic nature of citizen-based submissions.
+We present a retrospective analysis of tick collection data from the early 1900s to June of 2017.
+Samples were submitted to the Penn State University Department of Entomology and much of the collection was later housed in the Frost Entomological Museum.
+Specimens submitted prior to 1960 reflect the sporadic nature of citizen-based submissions.
 An active advertisement campaign was used to enlist the help of citizens in the 1960s and again in the early 1990s.
 Subsequently, post-funding submission rates decreased in volume, but tick submissions are still received regularly by PSU Entomology for identification.
 This database provided information about the prevalence of the most commonly encountered tick species by host, relative species abundance over time, occurrence by county, and (for some dates) vegetation associated with tick acquisition.
 We used this dataset to

 1) map the distribution of major tick species in PA at the county-level

-2) investigat tick community dynamics and seasonality over time, and
+2) investigate tick community dynamics and seasonality over time, and

-3) explore tick-host associations.
+3) utilize accompanying metadata to explore tick-host associations and the effect of vegetation on tick species.

 Methods